Europe prepares to lift lockdowns as coronavirus cases slow

 In Spain, the country with the third-highest death toll globally, some people began returning to work this week despite a general lockdown in effect.
 Health Minister Salvador Illa said Monday the country hadn’t entered a “de-escalation phase yet” and that the loosening of restrictions applied to “a very limited number of sectors.”

-All non-essential workers have been required to stay at home since March 30.
-Land borders were also closed to non-residents and citizens, with the exception of freight workers, as of March 17.
+All nonessential workers have been required to stay home since March 30.
+Land borders were also closed to nonresidents and citizens, with the exception of freight workers, as of March 17.

-As a result, the country's health authority announced on April 6 it would ease the measures, allowing children to return to school and open some churches for Easter.
+As a result, the country's health authority announced April 6 it would ease the measures, allowing children to return to school and opening some churches for Easter.

 In contrast, British officials are expected to extend lockdown measures Thursday for another three weeks.

-Health secretary Matt Hancock gave no indication during a briefing Wednesday that restrictions would be eased in the U.K. anytime soon.
+Health Secretary Matt Hancock gave no indication during a briefing Wednesday that restrictions would be eased in the United Kingdom anytime soon.
 “We cannot let up in our efforts, we cannot let go of the hard work that’s been done so far," he said.
 "This shared sacrifice — and I know it’s a sacrifice — is starting to work but we will not lift these measures until it is safe to do so.”

 The Associated Press contributed to this report.